 Jack Ma, China’s richest man and the Co-founder of the retail behemoth Alibaba, is officially stepping down as company chairman today!

-Alibaba has over 66,000 full-time employees and a market value of $420 billion, according to Business Today.
+According to Business Today, Alibaba has over 66,000 full-time employees and a market value of $420 billion.

-In his speech at Viva Tech conference in Paris on May 16, 2019, Ma announced he would be going back to teaching on retiring.
+In his speech at the Viva Tech conference in Paris on May 16, 2019, Ma announced he would be teaching on retiring.

 To me, this is a wise choice.
 Education is one of the things that will never excise from society.
-And, as intelligent technologies and robots continue to reshape our world, the ability to impart knowledge, attitude, and skills at the same time to learners has become of prime importance.
+As intelligent technologies and robots continue to reshape our world, the ability to impart knowledge, attitude, and skills at the same time to learners has become of prime importance.

 All over the world, there’s been a never-ending debate on the future of the teaching profession: Will technology replace teachers?
 What would the teaching profession look like in the future, and how do you develop teachers for the iGeneration?

 In this article, I attempt to answer these questions in simple terms.
 Here’s what I think:

 Technology will empower educators, not replace them.

 We abundantly feel the impact of technological transformation in every aspect of our society today.
 Just as we no longer tie our work to the office, learning is no longer beholden to the classroom.

 Open-source materials and e-learning tools are driving the cost of learning to zero and creating a global classroom.
 Also, Virtual Reality (VR) and Augmented Reality (AR) break the barriers of time and space.